mbeddr/mps-platform-docs/src/doc/docs/aspects/findusages.md

 !!! warning "I click *Find usages* in the context menu of a node, and it doesn't find anything."

     The standard search scope is the project.
 Try to expand it to global in the find usages settings.
-Also check that you are using the correcting finders in the *Finders* section of the settings.
+Check also that you are using the correcting finders in the *Finders* section of the settings.

 !!! warning "I want to execute *Find usages* more than once, but the result tab gets overridden."